Arunvenkat0/param/styleguide/README.md

 By documenting only what is essential to the design of the application, SSG frees up the constraints that are traditionally imposed on designers by old-school wireframes, allowing them to be creative and experiment with new and user-friendly interface centered around the users.

+_**Disclaimer**: this is still a work in progress and is not complete.
+The example style guide provided here is meant as a proof of concept.
+Further development on top of is strongly encouranged._

 ## How to use
 In order to generate the styleguide for your application, go to the command line and run `gulp styleguide`.
 This will set up a static web server (by default at `http://localhost:8000`) that displays the living styleguide.